kowsar89/woocommerce-filter-orders-by-product/readme.txt

 2. Click on that dropdown and you'll see a list of all products.
 Select a product and click on "Filter" button.
 Results will display only the orders which contains that specific product.

 == Changelog ==

+= 2.0.7 =
+* Fix: Products with same name only appeared once before

 = 2.0.6 =
 * Added hook for changing product status